 Construction projects are often commissioned by the tenant

 Commercial property is often developed to lease office, warehouse, or other space to a business.
 Think of a strip mall or shopping mall: Each business rents retail space from the development company that owns the property.

 However, even though they’re renting, the tenants must develop the space themselves to suit their particular business needs.
 A restaurant is another good example.
 They business owner often doesn’t own the property that their business is located in, but they still need to build out the kitchen, bathroom, and seating areas.

-- Many commercial buildings are rented on a triple net basis, such that a tenant must perform all repairs and improvements on the property;
+Many commercial buildings are rented on a triple net basis, where the tenant pays property taxes, insurance, and maintenance on the property.
+This leaves the tenant responsible to perform all repairs and improvements on the property.

 On residential property, the landlord is typically still responsible for construction projects, especially major repairs.
 But tenants oftentimes commission repairs or small improvements to a property they don’t own.

 Colorado mechanics lien rights on tenant projects